LEARNAcademy/syllabus/capstone/fetch.md

 #### Troubleshooting Tips

-- Is there error on the request or on the response?
+- Is there an error on the request or on the response?

 ---